A Budding Scientist Finds New Inspiration in Political Science

 “The Gardner fellowship was really the beginning of a major transition for me,” he said.

-Now, as he stands poised to graduate from SAS, Nanfara is still on track to become a physician.
+Now, as he stands poised to graduate from Arts and Sciences, Nanfara is still on track to become a physician.

 But his experience venturing outside his academic comfort zone has given him newfound depth, confidence, and a sense of flexibility.